 5 units minimum.

-Race and Ethnic Studies Thematic Minor
+Race, Ethnicity and Migration Studies Thematic Minor

 - Examination of the meaning, nature, and enduring significance of race and ethnicity in the U.S. and the globe through a comparative, transnational, and interdisciplinary lens.

 - Study of race and ethnicity and their systematic relationship with class, gender and sexuality as they appear in all facets of American culture and society.

 - Examination of the historical and contemporary relationships among historically marginalized racial/ethnic groups.

 - Study of the nature of power, social inequality, and social change.

 Students are encouraged to consult with Race, Ethnicity and Migration Studies faculty and with their faculty adviser in their pursuit of a Race, Ethnicity and Migration Studies Thematic Minor.

 - ES185 – Introduction to Race and Ethnic Studies.

 - One approved course on the theorizing of race, such as ES 212 Theories of Race and Ethnicity or ES 200/PH 285 Philosophy and Race.
 Other courses offered in a given block may be considered in consultation with members of the REM steering committee;

 - One approved methods course (e.g., ES215/AN 215 Research Design: Method and Theory or ES321/AN 321 Rio Grande: Culture, History, and Region), suitable to the student’s focus, chosen in consultation with the REM advisor;